 Duty-Free Import Changes May be Sought in Annual GSP Reviews

-For more information, or for assistance in preparing and submitting petitions for this review, please contact Nicole Bivens Collinson at (202) 730-4956.
+For more information, or for assistance in preparing and submitting petitions for this review, please contact trade consultant Nicole Bivens Collinson at (202) 730-4956.

 Product Review.
 Interested parties, including foreign governments, may submit petitions seeking the following.

-- designation of additional articles as eligible for GSP benefits, including when imported only from (a) least-developed beneficiary developing countries or (b) beneficiary sub-Saharan African countries under the African Growth and Opportunity Act
+- designation of additional articles as eligible for GSP benefits, including when imported only from (a) least-developed BDCs or (b) beneficiary sub-Saharan African countries under the African Growth and Opportunity Act

-- withdrawal, suspension, or limitation of the application of GSP duty-free treatment with respect to any article
+- removal, suspension, or limitation of GSP duty-free treatment with respect to any article

-- denial of de minimis CNL waivers for products otherwise eligible for them
+- denial of de minimis CNL waivers for particular products

 - redesignation of products currently excluded from GSP eligibility